DanyloTymoshenko/Selenide13/Vikta-UI-testing-sample/TASKS.md

 10. Improve the registration tests by resolving TODOs there.
 11. Find all other TODOs and try to resolve them.
 12. Develop a plan and cover the rest of features with automated tests:
-    - User management;
+    - User management; //done
-    - User search;
+    - User search; // the search is odd
     - Image management;
     - Image search;
     - Category management;
     - Category search;